Incanta/plastic-scm-dark-theme/README.md

 **NOTE:** This is not a complete theme.
 It only provides bits and pieces here to make my eyes not burn, and only covers my use cases.
 Want to contribute more languages? **PRs are more than welcome.**

+## ⚠️Archived

+This repository is archived due to the new PlasticX GUI having a proper dark mode built in.
+Please use that GUI instead.

 ## Installation

 ### Base Theme